bigskysoftware/_hyperscript/www/docs.md

 On an array, only the `length` property will not perform a flat map in this manner.

+##### <a name="null-safety"></a> [Null Safety](#null-safety)

-Finally, note that all property accesses in hyperscript are null safe, so if the root of the expression is null, the property will return null:
+Finally, all property accesses in hyperscript are null safe, so if the object that the property is being accessed on is null, the result of the property access will be null as well, without a need to null-check:

 ```hyperscript
   set example to null
   log example.prop     -- logs null, because `example` is null
 ```

-While we would not recommend this behavior on the server side, it is quite convenient for light scripting needs.
+This null-safe behavior is appropriate for a scripting language intended for front-end work.

 #### <a name=make></a> [Creating New Objects](#make)